 The subscription-based pricing model of most cloud solutions is an attractive one for accounting firms.
 Choosing cloud lets you free yourself of the upfront hardware and software expenditures — and the unexpected costs when they fail — associated with on-premise data storage in favor of regular, predictable monthly payments.

 Another (often-overlooked) cost-related cloud computing benefit for accounting firms is the savings you’ll see when you no longer have to maintain an environmentally-controlled facility for the servers holding your data.
 And when you’re no longer responsible for all those machines, your IT team will also have more time for day-to-day support, instead of focusing on server maintenance.

 Many accounting professionals also cite the ability to automate data entry as a major time-saver when they transition to a cloud-based solution.
 Between the switch from CapEx to OpEx, the saved space and the reduction of labor, it’s clear that there are many cost-related cloud computing benefits for accounting firms.

 One of cloud computing’s best features is the fact that it allows your team to work from anywhere.
 When data and applications are stored in the cloud, they are accessible via any internet-enabled device.
 This is obviously useful for staff who work remotely — allowing them complete access to your system when they, for example, need to visit a client’s office in person.

 The value of remote access has become especially clear in recent weeks as the coronavirus outbreak has driven many companies to close their doors and send staff home.

 Disasters of this scale are forcing companies of all shapes and sizes to rethink business strategy.
 Maintaining productivity is critical to survival — for you and your customers.
-Accounting firms that leverage cloud enablement services can adapt quickly, as they can still securely access customer data from wherever they end up working — meaning they can be a rock for clients in times of crisis.
+Accounting firms using Cloud computing can adapt quickly, as they can still securely access customer data from wherever they end up working — meaning they can be a rock for clients in times of crisis.